 How painting has shaped and saved me

 "I used to be a writer - but after being diagnosed with Multiple Sclerosis in 1999 - my whole life, and body, drastically changed.
-Now my eyes and hands don't work so great.
+Now my eyes and hands don't work the way I want them to.
 I have days I can barely read.

 I used to be a dancer - but now my foot won't let me carry out the movements I see in my head.